Samuel Blommaert: Early life

-In 1603, Samuel enlisted with the Dutch East India Company and traveled to the Dutch East Indies on a ship under admiral Steven van der Hagen.
+In 1603, Samuel enlisted with the Dutch East India Company (VOC) and travelled to the Dutch East Indies on a ship under admiral Steven van der Hagen.
 In the years 1605–1607 he stayed on Borneo.
 He was sent by the board (Jacques l'Hermite) to Sukadana West Kalimantan to free merchant Hans Roeff, who had died or left when Blommaert arrived.
 He returned to Bantam with 633 diamonds he was able to save at the trading post.
 In 1609/1610 he again stayed on Sambas, Borneo and was able to get a monopoly on diamond trade for the VOC.
 In September 1610, after seven years, he left sooner than expected and arrived in June 1611 at Texel.
 Pieter Both had to investigate the case.
 On 5 June 1612, he married the 22-years-old Catharina Reynst, a daughter of Gerard Reynst, governor of the East Indies.
 Both were living at Sint Antoniesbreestraat with whom he would have twelve children between 1613 and 1633; two died in an early age.

 Early career

-In 1615 Gerrit Reynst became the owner of an empty lot, now Prinsengracht 2; his heirs, two daughters who married Samuel Blommaert and Isaac Coymans sold the lots in 1617, 1618 and 1622.
+In 1615 Gerrit Reynst became the owner of an empty lot, now Prinsengracht 2; his heirs, two daughters who married Samuel Blommaert and Isaac Coymans sold the lots in 1617, 1618, and 1622.